 Still, even with the best processes in place, not every expectation can be covered in a broad-based policy.
 The leaders you’ve chosen should be taught to adapt their standards and expectations when appropriate, and to set new expectations when they see issues arising.

-9. Leveraging resources
+9. Leverage resources

 No matter the size of your company, you likely have access to a variety of people possessing an array of different skillsets.
 Teach your Leadership Team – and remember to follow this advice yourself – to leverage the resources of each other.
 No one can do everything, and thankfully, you probably don’t have to.
 Your Leadership Team should focus on what they’re good at, and offload work that isn’t in their wheelhouse to more knowledgeable employees.
 This is something I have always struggled with personally, but the impact of smart delegation cannot be overestimated.

-10. A culture of winning behavior
+10. Foster a culture of winning behavior

 This one can be tricky and, like most items on the list, goes back to hiring the right people.
 Ultimately, every business is just that – a business.
 And though we do our very best to ensure the happiness and fulfillment of our team members, we need to maintain a clear focus on winning behavior.